wrightdylan/advent-of-code-2022/README.md

 1. Day 08 - a little point to bear in mind for future puzzles: be sure to read the example **very** *carefully* :man_facepalming:.
 You can save a lot of time that way, instead of wondering why the code isn't working :skull_and_crossbones:.
 1. Some days I just don't have the time :hourglass:.
 1. Day 15b could have been completed on time, but I really didn't want to brute force this but instead look for a more elegant solution.
 I've figured one out, but I will have to come back to that another time since Day 16 has been released.
+1. Day 18 was such a beautiful day, the first time this month.
+It seemed like a real waste not to go out all day.